hashicorp/terraform-provider-tfe/website/docs/cdktf/java/r/oauth_client.html.markdown

 * `privateKey` - (Required for `adoServer`) The text of the private key associated with your Azure DevOps Server account
 * `key` - The OAuth Client key can refer to a Consumer Key, Application Key, or another type of client key for the VCS provider.
-* `secret` - (Required for `bitbucketServer`) The OAuth Client secret is used for BitBucket Server, this secret is the the text of the SSH private key associated with your BitBucket Server Application Link.
+  * `secret` - (Required for `bitbucketDataCenter`) The OAuth Client secret is used for Bitbucket Data Center, this secret is the the text of the SSH private key associated with your BitBucket Data Center Application Link.
-* `rsaPublicKey` - (Required for `bitbucketServer`) Required for BitBucket Server in conjunction with the secret.
+* `rsaPublicKey` - (Required for `bitbucketDataCenter`) Required for BitBucket Data Center in conjunction with the secret.
 Not used for any other providers.
-The text of the SSH public key associated with your BitBucket Server Application Link.
+The text of the SSH public key associated with your BitBucket Data Center Application Link.
 * `serviceProvider` - (Required) The VCS provider being connected with.
-Valid options are `adoServer`, `adoServices`, `bitbucketHosted`, `bitbucketServer`, `github`, `githubEnterprise`, `gitlabHosted`, `gitlabCommunityEdition`, or `gitlabEnterpriseEdition`.
+Valid options are `adoServer`, `adoServices`, `bitbucketHosted`, `bitbucketServer`(deprecated), `bitbucketDataCenter`, `github`, `githubEnterprise`, `gitlabHosted`, `gitlabCommunityEdition`, or `gitlabEnterpriseEdition`.

 ## Attributes Reference